-GOP Tax Cuts Expected to Push Up Nation's Debt
+GOP Tax Cuts Expected To Push Up Nation's Debt

 "The thing that bugs me about deficit financing is we really don't know who is going to bear the burden of the debt," says Burman.

-But we have a good idea of who will get the benefit of the tax cuts that produce the additional $1.5 trillion dollars worth of debt; the vast majority will go to businesses and high-income individuals.
+But we have a good idea of who will get the benefit of the tax cuts that produce the additional $1.5 trillion worth of debt: The vast majority will go to businesses and high-income individuals.
 "People in the top 1 percent get a tax cut of over $37,000," says Burman.
 That's for 2018.
-Meanwhile, people in the bottom 10 percent get a tax cut, on average, of about $60 dollars in 2018.
+Meanwhile, people in the bottom 10 percent get a tax cut, on average, of about $60 in 2018.

-And, in fact, there are some clues about who might bear the burden of restraining deficit spending.
-It was a big theme in President Trump's 2018 budget proposal.
-To hold down the increase in the annual deficit and the accumulated debt, the White House would cut a number of social welfare programs that help people on a low income, along with education and criminal justice programs.
+And, in fact, there are some clues about who might bear the burden of restraining deficit spending; it was a big theme in President Trump's 2018 budget proposal.
+To hold down the increase in the annual deficit and the accumulated debt, the White House would cut a number of social welfare programs that help people with low incomes, along with education and criminal justice programs.

 Douglas Holtz-Eakin, former director of the Congressional Budget Office and adviser to Republican candidates, is also concerned about the growing debt.